alvanrahimli/rahim.li/content/_index.md

 # Welcome to my corner of the Internet!

 Hi there!
-I am Alvan, 22, software engineer and a FOSS enthusiast.
+I am Alvan, 23, software engineer and a FOSS enthusiast.

-## As of 16 Dec, 2023, I am completely Google-Free!!!
+## As of 16 Dec, 2023, I am completely Google-Free!

 Co-Founder [@specterise](https://specterise.com) and SWE [@bp](https://bp.com)